We support a culture of public engagement, reflecting the central importance of food and health to everyone’s life.

-The development of the new QI building will embed engagement with the public and patient groups within our working environment on a day-to-day basis, presenting us with exciting opportunities to listen to the needs, aspirations and concerns of the tens of thousands of visitors, patients and trial participants that will attend the Quadram Institute each year, and share our science.
+The Quadram Institute building embeds engagement with the public and patient groups within our working environment on a day-to-day basis, presenting us with exciting opportunities to listen to the needs, aspirations and concerns of the tens of thousands of visitors, patients and trial participants that attend the Quadram Institute each year, and share our science.
 We want to create an environment for all of our visitors that triggers curiosity, inspires and educates.

-Within the QI building and grounds we are designing public spaces, including reception, café, atrium and garden, where stakeholder communities, researchers and clinicians can come together for two-way dialogue, creative engagement, art-meets-science collaborations and science communication.
+Within the Quadram Institute building and grounds we have a reception, café, atrium and garden, where stakeholder communities, researchers and clinicians can come together for two-way dialogue, creative engagement, art-meets-science collaborations and science communication.

-We are aiming to build upon these engagement opportunities to forge links with appropriate organisations to facilitate wider public dialogue at the national and international level.
+We build upon these engagement opportunities to forge links with appropriate organisations to facilitate wider public dialogue at the national and international level.

 Quadram in the community